Updated for 2021

 There’s no denying the fact that the ecommerce industry is currently experiencing a major boom, and it is expected to continue on that trajectory.
 The market size has increased exponentially in the past few years, with projections showing its worth will reach the £4 trillion to £5 trillion mark soon.
-However, that is just the tip of the iceberg as analysts predict that the industry is going to grow even further in 2020 and 2021.
+However, that is just the tip of the iceberg as analysts predict that the industry is going to grow even further in 2021.

 1. The rise of voice commerce